Department of Classics and Archaeology

 Advanced Latin

-Previous teaching includes Latin language at beginners and intermediate level; second and third year modules on violence in ancient Rome, Latin literature, Greek and Roman history, and classical reception; as well as MA modules on research methods and the role of warfare in the ancient world.
+Previous teaching includes Latin language at beginners' and intermediate level; second and third year modules on Roman historiography, violence in the Roman world, and various other topics in Latin literature, Greek and Roman history, and classical reception; as well as MA modules on research methods, Greek and Roman religion, and the role of warfare in the ancient world.

 Research Summary